jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/0_Res_Init.typ

 Its applications include preliminary sizing of structural components, quick assessment of different load scenarios, evaluation of various support configurations, and rapid iteration of design concepts.
 The second row of @fig_80 shows the reaction forces, providing quantitative information about the resulting shear forces and bending moments at the support locations.
 The third and fourth rows illustrate the shear force and bending moment distributions, respectively.
-All diagrams utilize a normalized span length, which facilitates result interpretation and comparison across different configurations.
+All diagrams utilize a normalized span length, which facilitates data interpretation and comparison across different configurations.

 The span length selection significantly influences both the optimization process and its computational requirements.
 The optimization search space expands proportionally with span length, as longer spans create more possible combinations for design variable values.
 For instance, a normalized span length of 1 mm creates a relatively confined design space between 0 and 1, whereas actual aircraft spans can be substantially larger.
 As referenced in @chap_1_5, large aircraft can have span lengths of approximately $80 "m "$ or $num("80000") "mm"$, creating a vast design space that demands increased computational resources.
 Current #gls("swith") development focuses primarily on smaller aircraft, as evidenced by APUS's efforts mentioned in @chap_0_7 @APUS_0.
 Given this context and considering computational efficiency, this study employs a beam length corresponding to smaller aircraft dimensions.
 Specifically, the length was selected to match the half-span of the APUS i-2 @APUS_1, leveraging the assumption of vertical axis symmetry in wing design.